 Knocking it out

 This method is only applicable in a few circumstances and requires you being able to turn the lock upside down.
 If your key has been stuck in a fixed door, then it’s best to keep reading.
 Simply enough, if you can manoeuvre the cylinder of the lock upside down, then you will need to strike the other side opposite to the key in an attempt to knock the key loose so it falls out.
 Just be careful to not damage the lock too much by hitting it too aggressively.
-You can use a hammer to gently try to bang it free, or alternatively, it’s best to strike it against a solid surface.
+You can use a hammer to gently try to bang it free.
+Alternatively, it’s best to strike it against a solid surface.
 If after some attempts this doesn’t work, it means it likely won’t at all and it’s best to try other methods.

 Probe and pull